isabella232/vantage-dss-plugin-sto/README.txt

 For additional information on the Teradata Vantage Vantage SCRIPT Table Operator search for the following on docs.teradata.com:

-1. "Teradata Vantage SQL Operators and User-Defined Functions"
+1. "Teradata Vantage SQL Operators and User-Defined Functions".
-2. "Teradata Vantage User Guide"
+2. "Teradata Vantage User Guide".
-3. “R And Python Analytics with SCRIPT Table Operator” (sign-in needed)
+3. “R And Python Analytics with SCRIPT Table Operator” (sign-in needed).

 V. Changelog